faeton/mullvad-server-ping/README.md

-# Ping Hosts
+# Ping Mullvad Servers

-Ping Hosts is a Python command-line tool that pings a list of hosts and displays the results.
+Mullvad Server Ping is a Python command-line tool that pings a list of hosts and displays the results.
 It retrieves a list of hosts from an API endpoint, pings each host concurrently, and then sorts and displays the results.

 ## Requirements